sundai-club/craigslist-watcher/README.md

 Add the following to .env at the top level of the folder:
 - TWILIO_TOKEN=[your twilio api token]
 - TWILIO_SID=[your twilio account id]

+## Still to do
+- Add an endpoint for Twilio, so when a user unsubscribes from Twilio they're also removed from our DB